aftialabs/morf-docs/guides/MorfEditor.md

 ### Join Us on Slack!
 The Morf Slack channel lets you access the Morf Support, Product Management, Marketing and Engineering team as well as other users of Morf.

+### More

-### Settings
+#### Settings
-Settings provides a place for you to save your site key and enable/disable the Morf product tour and show/hide the Morf UI branding.
-Morf UI branding can also be controlled by a the URL parameter 'brand' with a value of true or false.
+Settings provides a place for you to save your site and/or API key and enable/disable the Morf product tour and show/hide the Morf UI branding.
+See the [URL Modifiers](#url-modifiers) section for additional details on controlling some of these parameters via URL query strings.

+## URL Modifiers
+### brand
+Use the `brand` query string in the Morf editor URL to show/hide the Morf UI branding with a value of `true` or `false`.

 For example https://editor.getmorf.io/?brand=false will hide the branding while https://editor.getmorf.io/?brand=true will cause the branding to display (the default).

+### formRef
+Use the `formRef` query string to pass a public URL location where Morf Editor JSON exists.
+This will allow the Editor to prefetch a form and load it in the Editor for authoring.